mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 Q[state, action] += alpha * (reward + gamma * best_next - Q[state, action])
 ```

 This says: move Q(s,a) a small step (controlled by alpha) toward `r + γ·max_a' Q(s',a')`.
-The difference `r + γ·max Q - Q` is called the **temporal-difference error** — how much better or worse the outcome was than predicted.
+The difference `r + γ·max Q - Q` is called the **temporal-difference error**: how much better or worse the outcome was than predicted.

 Let's discuss the results:

 **Slippery version**: Achieves ~75% success rate after 10,000 episodes.
-This is about as good as tabular Q-learning gets on the slippery FrozenLake — the randomness of ice physics means some runs are doomed regardless of policy.
+This is about as good as tabular Q-learning gets on the slippery FrozenLake; the randomness of ice physics means some runs are doomed regardless of policy.
 The learned policy arrows point toward the goal, though the randomness makes the policy harder to interpret visually than the deterministic case.
-You can also see the success rate fluctuate (e.g., dropping to 0.50 at episode 6000) — this is normal for Q-learning on stochastic environments and reflects the exploration-exploitation trade-off.
+You can also see the success rate fluctuate (e.g., dropping to 0.50 at episode 6000); this is normal for Q-learning on stochastic environments and reflects the exploration-exploitation trade-off.

 **Deterministic version** (is_slippery=False): Converges to a 100% success rate within 1,000 episodes.
 Without slipping, the task reduces to a simple shortest-path problem and Q-learning finds it quickly.